christophihl/startupengineer/content/_repos/dat_sci_2/08_ml_sup_II.md

 **IV.
 Evaluate your model with the yardstick package**

-Just use the function, that we have created in this session.
+Just use the function, that we have created in this session.-->